mr-chew/mr-chew.github.io/_posts/2022-8-4-Restaurant-Mgmt-System.md

 4. Relational database management system such as MySQL, PostgreSQL.

 ## System Design
-With our understanding of the functional and non-functional requirements of our system, we will now look at the system architecture, decomposition, and database design.
+With our understanding of the functional and non-functional requirements of our system, we will now look at the system architecture, subsystems decomposition and database design.

 ###### Architecture of the System
 The restaurant management system follows a simple 3 tier client/server architecture.
 The client can use web browsers on a tablet to access the system (restaurant menu) through the local area network of the restaurant using Hypertext Transfer Protocol Secure (HTTPS).

 ![System-Architecture](/images/content/2022/08/System-Architecture.png)

-The middle tier which includes the server presents the website to the user and controls the business logic.
+The middle tier includes the server which presents the website to the user and controls the business logic.
 It controls the interactions between the application and the user.
 The server also send the user orders to both the Point of Sales system and Kitchen Order Tickets printers.
 Common web server technology used here can be Apache, Nginx, etc.

 The data tier maintains the application's data such as order data, menu data, reservation data, etc. It stores these data in a relational database management system like PostgreSQL.
 The client tier interacts with the server to make requests and retrieve data from the database.
 It then displays to the user the data retrieved from the server.